Ali-Akbarhalvaei/python-agentic-content-creator/README.md

 # python-agentic-content-creator
 An AI-powered content creation assistant for Instagram that automates research, copywriting, and image generation, controlled via a Telegram bot.

-# InstAgent: An AI-Powered Content Creation Assistant

-An advanced AI assistant that automates the entire creative workflow for a niche Instagram page.
-It fetches relevant news, uses LLMs to generate insightful captions and content strategies, and creates unique post images, all controlled via a simple Telegram bot.

 ## The Problem